hexylena/bdb/9/report.md

 Assessment criteria
-• Both the lesson recording (via a link to MyMedia, https://mymedia.avans.nl/home) and the report are included in the portfolio. • The report on the lesson recording answers the following questions: o what did you generally notice about your classroom management?
-What do you see that works? o what do you see yourself doing in terms of interventions? o how do you think your interventions happen to the students? o which (e) point (s) of feedback have you actually included in this lesson? o what did you learn with regard to competence teaching? o what did you learn with regard to the competence? o what would you give yourself for tops? o what would you give yourself for tips? o what are you going to tackle and how are you going to do that?
+• Both the lesson recording (via a link to MyMedia, https://mymedia.avans.nl/home) and the report are included in the portfolio. • The report on the lesson recording answers the following questions: